GUCHU-PUCHU/Facebook-gc-bot/README.md

 #### Windows

-Just open the folder and run the `start.bat` file.
+Note: I am honestly not sure how to make a executable batch script for windows.
+So... you'll need to run it using VSCode.

-> **Notes:** I'm not sure if this works on windows.
+Open a terminal then run `node .` or `npm start`.

 #### Linux

 Do `chmod +x start.sh` and then `./start.sh`

 Choose '**start**'.
-You'll be prompted to setup your bot and Fb account.
+You'll be prompted to setup your bot and Fb account first.

 Make sure your credentials are **correct**! or else you're most likely to get blocked by Facebook.
 If that happened, just open your browser and verify your account.